Cost-Saving Strategies For Diabetes Medication

 If you’re struggling with your health bills, don’t be shy about letting your doctor know.

-These days, you’re far from alone, and many offices are increasingly willing to help patients on a budget.
+These days, you’re far from alone, and many places are increasingly willing to help people on a budget.

 If you are thinking of making a change in your treatment regimen, give your doctor a call to brainstorm solutions.